|Learn how to conduct a SWOT Analysis to identify situational strengths and weaknesses, as well as opportunities and threats.|

 As you consider your analysis, be open to the possibilities that exist within a weakness or threat.
 Likewise, recognize that an opportunity can become a threat if everyone else sees the opportunity and plans to take advantage of it as well, thereby increasing your competition.

 Finally, during your assessment and planning, you might keep an image in mind to help you make the most of a SWOT analysis: Look for a "stretch," not just a "fit."
 As Radha Balamuralikrishna and John C. Dugger of Iowa State University point out, SWOT usually reflects your current position or situation.
 Therefore one drawback is that it might not encourage openness to new possibilities.
-You can use SWOT to justify a course that has already been decided upon, but if your goal is to grow or improve, you will want to use it differently.
+You can use SWOT to justify a course that has already been decided upon, but if your goal is to grow or improve, you will want to keep this in mind.

-A realistic recognition of the weaknesses and threats that exist for your effort is the first step to countering them with a robust and creative set of strengths and opportunities.
+A realistic recognition of the weaknesses and threats that exist for your effort is the first step to countering them with a robust set of strategies that build upon strengths and opportunities.
 A SWOT analysis identifies your strengths, weaknesses, opportunities and threats to assist you in making strategic plans and decisions.

 Quality Guide: SWOT Analysis is a helpful guide from Management Sciences for Health and United Nations Children's Fund.